Home

 Before you can ever think about flowering your plants, you need to grow them up nice and healthy first.
 The four most important things you need to know in order to do this are: correct lighting, temperature control, how to maintain your nutrient solution properly, and proper air circulation.

 It takes a lot of time and preparation before you are ready to think about forcing flowering.
-My recommendation to you would be to learn about lights and buy your lights first.
-Than, when your lights are hooked up and you have a thermometer in the garden area, you will realize how hot it gets under those lights!
+My recommendation to you would be to learn about grow lights and buy your lights first.
+Then, when your lights are hooked up and you have a thermometer in the garden area, you will realize how hot it gets under those lights!
 Especially when you try to put them in a small, enclosed space.

-A little more research and you will learn what you need to do to control your temperature (so it won't kill your plants).
+A little more research and you will learn what you need to do to control your temperature with a proper exhaust (so it won't kill your plants).
 By that time you will not only own a light, but also a centrifugal fan or a high power squirrel cage fan.
 Only after you have good lighting and proper temperature control would I suggest that you add any plants to the space.

 If you are determined, this could all be done in two days or so.
 If money is tight or you are not so determined, it could take you a lot longer.
 With proper lighting and good temperature control, the next thing most likely to kill your plants is feeding them wrong.
 It is a big risk putting plants in your garden without knowing anything about how to manage your nutrient solution properly.